Complete Guide to Boiler Service in Aldershot: Maintenance Tips and Warning Signs

 Performance Testing and Analysis

-Combustion analysis measures boiler efficiency and emissions levels using specialized gas analysis equipment.
+Combustion analysis measures boiler efficiency and emissions levels using specialised gas analysis equipment.
 Engineers test for carbon monoxide production, combustion air ratios, and overall efficiency performance.
 This data determines whether your boiler meets current safety and efficiency standards.

 Pressure testing verifies system integrity and identifies potential leak sources.
 Professional engineers use pressure testing equipment to check the entire heating system, including radiators, pipework, and boiler components.